Dictionary-Aligned Concept Control for Safeguarding Multimodal LLMs¶

 Key Designs¶

-Large-Scale Multimodal Concept Dictionary Construction (DACO-400K):
+1. Large-scale Multimodal Concept Dictionary Construction (DACO-400K): Filling the activation space

-Dictionary-Initialized SAE Training and Automatic Annotation:
+2. Dictionary-Initialized SAE Training and Auto-labeling: Expressive and semantic atoms

 Loss & Training¶